 “Industrial real estate is the engine of the global economy.”

-Since the beginning of the COVID-19 Pandemic, the e-commerce industry has seen record growth, standing as the crown jewel for the industrial real estate industry.
-This growth is expected to continue with Green Street projecting a 6.5% compounded annual growth rate through 2027.
-As shown in the chart below, e-commerce is expected to more than double as a percentage of sales from nearly 15% in 2022 to nearly 40% by 2040.
+Since the beginning of the COVID-19 Pandemic, the e-commerce industry has seen record growth, driving even higher demand for the industrial real estate industry which serves the function of both warehousing and distribution function for retailers.
+This growth is expected to continue with Green Street projecting a 6.6% compounded annual growth rate through 2028.
+As shown in the chart below, e-commerce is expected to more than double as a percentage of retail sales from approximately 15% in 2023 to nearly 40% by 2040.

 E-Commerce % of Total Retail Sales

 E-commerce growth directly increases the demand for industrial space.
-The graphic below highlights that e-commerce alone will result in demand for an additional 465 million square feet of industrial space through 2027.
+The chart below underscores e-commerce alone will result in demand for an additional 527 million square feet of industrial space through 2028.

 Quarterly Net Absorption (MSF) | 2013-2022

-Bluerock believes the industrial sector will continue to provide positive returns into the future due to the growth of e-commerce, structural shifts in the supply chain, and unprecedented demand for industrial space with limited supply.
+Bluerock believes the industrial sector is poised to continue to provide positive risk-adjusted returns for investors due to the growth of e-commerce, structural shifts in the supply chain, and unprecedented demand for industrial space with limited supply.